-When is Nuakhai Celebrated
+When is Nuakhai Celebrated?

-How is Nuakhai Celebrated and Where to Go
+How is Nuakhai Celebrated and Where to Go?

 Nuakhai Juhar is an annual festival to welcome the season’s new rice.
 Generally celebrated a day after Ganesh Chaturthi.
 Announcement of a meeting to set a date for the festival, setting the exact date for partaking of new rice, invitation, cleanliness of the house, purchasing goods, looking for the new crop, offering the new crop to the deity, eating the Prasad, singing, dancing and finally paying respect to elders and exchanging gifts with relatives are part of the nine sets of rituals that are followed to celebrate the Nuakhai event.
-One can participate in the community functions known as “Nuakhai Bhetghat” and witness traditional Sambalpuri dance forms like Dalkhai, Sajani, Rasarkeli, and Maelajada, Nachnia, Chutku Chuta, and Bajnia or taste the traditional delicacies that add a unique flavor to the joyous occasion.
+One can participate in the community functions known as “Nuakhai Bhetghat” and witness traditional Sambalpuri dance forms like Dalkhai, Sajani, Rasarkeli, Maelajada, Nachnia, Chutku Chuta, and Bajnia or taste the traditional delicacies that add a unique flavour to the joyous occasion.

 - Maa Manikeshwari Temple, Kalahandi – Hundreds of devotees following this Nuakhai ritual flock to offer prayers to the presiding deity of Bhawanipatna, Maa Manikeshwari.

-- Samaleswari Temple, Sambalpur - The Samaleswari Temple in Sambalpur district is famous for its Nabanna Lagi ritual of Nuakhai.
+- Samaleswari Temple, Sambalpur - The Samaleswari Temple in the Sambalpur district is famous for its Nabanna Lagi ritual of Nuakhai.